redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can fetch all the data provided by RedStone providers directly from the Arweave blockchain using its graphql endpoint: https://arweave.net/graphql.

-Please keep in mind that you should decompress the transaction data using `gzip` algorithm after fetching.
+Please keep in mind that you should decompress the transaction data using the `gzip` algorithm after fetching.

 Example query to fetch RedStone transactions IDs and tags